d0n601/CSUS-CSC153/Labs/Lab1/README.md

 1. Provide screenshots of the following information

     * Number and type of documents (Word, Power Point, Excel, etc).
       * The total number of documents is **957**.
 This was determined by opening up the file tree, and selecting the "Documents" option.
-As you can see in figure 8 the breakdown goes 190 HTML documents, 124 office documents, 211 PDFs, 426 plain text files, and 6 rich text files.
+As you can see in figure 18 the breakdown goes 190 HTML documents, 124 office documents, 211 PDFs, 426 plain text files, and 6 rich text files.
       ![documents](./images/documents.png)
-      **Figure XXX:** Total number of documents found.
+      **Figure 18:** Total number of documents found.

     * Number of images.
       * The total number of images on my hard drive was **12,597**.
 This was determined by opening up the file tree, and selecting the "Images" option.
-See figure 9 below.
+See figure 19 below.
       ![images](./images/image.png)
-      **Figure XXX:** Total number of images found.
+      **Figure 19:** Total number of images found.

     * Number and types of encrypted files.
       * Autopsy only detected **12** encrypted files on my machine, which I know as a fact is wrong.
 These are PDF's for CTF writeups that I've password protected using *PDFtk*.
 It considered my *TrueCrypt* container to me "suspected as encrypted", which is funny.
 It also totally missed my KeePassX database.
       ![encrypted_12_P1](./images/encrypted_12_P1.png)
-      **Figure XXX:** Autopsy only found my password protected PDFs, not all the encrypted files :)
+      **Figure 20:** Autopsy only found my password protected PDFs, not all the encrypted files :)

     * Number of executable files.